hriScaleDatabase/ScaleDatabase_temp/03_database.md

 * The comment section can be used to figure out specific details about the scale.
 * Don’t just rely on the guideline rating -- read the papers!
 * Please note that we are not the authors/owners of the scales below.
 If you have specific questions regarding details of the scales, please contact the first author of the paper directly!
+* Cite the database in your research!
+Saad, L., Roesler, E., Phillips, E., & Trafton, J. G. (2026).
+The human-robot interaction scale database.
+Frontiers in Robotics and AI, 13, 1846413.

 ## Scales by Category
 The values to the left of the scale title indicate the guideline rating (out of 100 max) that the scale received.